infosunbot/Decentralized-Vault-/README.md

 # Decentralized-Vault-

+implementation can be found at Contracts/Vault.sol some test cases can be found at test/vault.js

 This contract’s constructor takes a WETH address a a parameter, that is why to be able to deploy this contract it will expect a WETH address on deployment.
 I searched and found a random WETH contract on sepholia network.
 And use it or similar on its constructor if you deploy.
 WETH address: 0xb16F35c0Ae2912430DAc15764477E179D9B9EbEa